 Don’t treat your sessions in the gym as a fat-burning exercise.
 A lot of people drop the heavy weights and switch to doing a high reps workout routine using light weights when they start a cut.

 That’s the last thing you should do.
 All that would accomplish is making it harder to keep your hard-earned muscle.
 Refrain from treating your strength training as fat-burning exercise.
 You have cardio for that.

 Your diet and your cardio, if you choose to do cardio, make you lose body fat.
 Your strength training is what builds muscle, and you should perform it with that goal in mind.

 Since you will be in an energy deficit, you won’t have your usual drive or energy in the gym, at least not after some time on your cutting diet.
 Try not to let that stop your lifting efforts.
 Resist decreasing the weights you use as long as possible.
 Intense training tells your body to hang on to your muscle mass.
-Once you start to get ripped if you want to take your diet that far, you will find it very hard or impossible not to decrease the weights you use but resist it for as long as possible.
+Once you start to get ripped, if you want to take your diet that far, you will find it hard or impossible not to decrease the weights you use.
+But resist it for as long as possible.